Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 ![](Figures/PBI-dashboard.PNG)

-1. Get the names of the resources from the deployment page.
+1. Get the names of the resources from your final deployment screen.
     - The SQL server and database names.
       - The server username and password will be the ones you chose during deployment.
 You may reset the password from the SQL Server's page on [Azure management portal](https://portal.azure.com/).
     - The Azure Stream Analytics Power BI job name.